lixubinp/hello-world/README.md

 # hello-world
 The Hello World Project
-Hi, I am a computational biologist.
+Hi, I am a theoretical physicist and computational biologist.